rdmarsh/tries/README.md

 This image was generated using:

 ```
-./tries.py --sample-ips -D "." -m 192 \
+./tries.py --sample-ips -D "." -M 192 \
     | dot -Tpng -o example_ips.png
 ```

 This example demonstrates:
 - Default theme (`warm-sand`)
 - Token-mode (`-D`), for delimiter-based tries (IPs)
-- Marking rules (`-m`), which marks nodes with the text as a different color
+- Marking rules (`-M`), which marks nodes with the text as a different color
 - Built-in sample IP dataset

 ### URLs